Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 The elements include the Status Bar, Tool Bar, Profile Chart, Grind Tickets, and Keypad Row in the lower right.

-💡 App Planar Infinity displays its current situation in the stripe atop its screen.
+App Planar Infinity displays its current situation in the stripe atop its screen.
 An Analyst Tablet sees the Run's title in green.

 While watching a Device Tablet's status bar, lift an arm to see its signal change.
 That verifies which arm uses which sensor.
 When the Device is configured, the status bar displays calculated elevations.
 If the Device is not configured, the status bar shows the sensors' raw signals (containing the sensors' serial numbers), and when new Readings come in, they display here.
+Your device may have fewer or more sensor arms than this.

 New Readings during device maintenance and Steps display here.